decentralized-identity/keri/docs/Q-and-A.md

 Yes, KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and is part of the *Identity and Discovery* Workgroup.
 There are also non-formal relation with the newly launched trust-over-ip foundation, and there's good reasons to fit KERI into trust-over-ip.\
 (_SamMSmith_)

-## What's the diffrence between a `normative` and `non-normative` description or theory?
+## What's the difference between a `normative` and `non-normative` description or theory?
-See the [definitions](#normative) section for what both are.
+See the [definitions](#normative) section for what both terms mean.
 For example, theories of ethics are generally `normative` - you should not kill, you should help that person, etc. Economics is most commonly `non-normative` - instead of asking “how should this person choose which goods to buy?”, we are often more interested in “how does this person choose which commodities they buy?”.

-## What's the difference between the whitepaper and the KIDs
+## What's the difference between the KERI whitepaper and the KIDs
 The [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) is the historically grown and expanded design document of `KERI`.

-[KID](../kids) is focussed on Implementation; "this is how we do it"  We add commentary to the indivudual KIDs that elaborate on the why.
-It has been split from the _how_ to not bother implementors with the _why_)
+A [KID](../kids) is focussed on Implementation; "this is how we do it"  We add commentary to the indivudual KIDs that elaborate on the why.
+It has been split from the _how_ to not bother implementors with the _why_.

 ## KERI has invented its own key representation and signature format.
 Why not conforn to current standards already available?
 {TBW prio 1}